novitsky-413x/c-dungeon/README.md

 2) Start the client and choose “Multiplayer”, then enter the server `host[:port]` (default port 5555).
 Example: `127.0.0.1:5555`.

+While connecting and awaiting the first authoritative snapshot, the client displays an animated loading screen.

 ## Controls
 - Move: WASD or Arrow keys
 - Shoot: Space